Faith in AI can narrow the futures individuals consider: Discussion

 This possibility bears directly on collective action \cite{lewis1979prisoners}.
 Social dilemmas require individuals to forgo immediate gains in anticipation of what others—or a larger system—will do \cite{dawes1980social, Hardin1968-rf, axelrod1981evolution}.
-Predictive systems may therefore influence collective outcomes not only by informing strategic decisions, but by shaping whether people experience restraint or cooperation as what one is supposed to do \cite{berger1966social, ostrom1990governing, fehr2004social}.
-In this sense, predictive binding could either support or undermine cooperation, depending on which behaviors are expected, legitimized, or stabilized in a given environment \cite{baldassarri2011centralized, leibo2026predictive}.
-This suggests a broader research agenda for hybrid human--machine societies \cite{rahwan2019machine, shirado2017locally, Shirado2020-hs} because AI reasoning may act as a social force that organizes behavior around what is expected \cite{li2025spontaneous}.
+Machine predictors may therefore influence collective outcomes not only by informing strategic decisions, but by shaping how people reason about the future behavior of themselves and others \cite{berger1966social, ostrom1990governing, fehr2004social}.
+In this sense, AI could either support or undermine human cooperation, depending on which behaviors become anticipated and reinforced within a given environment \cite{baldassarri2011centralized, Leibo2026-za}.
+In hybrid human--machine social systems \cite{rahwan2019machine, shirado2017locally, Shirado2020-hs}, AI will influence collective behavior through the interpersonal expectations and behavioral adaptations the systems create \cite{shirado2023emergence}.

 Our study intentionally isolates a minimal decision environment, allowing us to identify a basic behavioral mechanism under tightly controlled conditions.
 This design necessarily omits many features of real-world choice, including strategic interaction, social norms, and cultural and historical context \cite{axelrod1981evolution, swidler1986culture, fehr2004social}.
-We therefore do not claim that the effect observed here directly generalizes to open social environments where these forces interact.
-At the same time, this simplicity is a strength: it shows that predictive binding can emerge even in the absence of social enforcement, institutional rules, or actual predictive capabilities.
+At the same time, this simplicity is a strength: it shows that the behavioral influence of prediction can emerge even in the absence of social enforcement, institutional rules, or actual predictive capabilities.

-In our experiments, the AI systems did not perform any algorithmic prediction; the observed effects therefore reflect human psychology alone.
+In our experiments, the AI systems did not perform any algorithmic prediction and so the observed effects reflect human psychology alone.
 Comparable effects across multiple AI presentations—a virtual agent, an LLM-based assistant, and the label “AI” alone—suggest that the phenomenon depends less on technical sophistication than on perceived predictive authority.
-Future work should examine how these psychological effects interact with predictive systems that demonstrably anticipate behavior.
+Future work should examine how such psychological and cognitive effects interact with predictive systems that demonstrably anticipate behavior.
 Real-world AI systems with verifiable predictive accuracy may elicit stronger or more persistent beliefs, potentially amplifying the effects observed here.